 Thump, thump…and perhaps one last thump and the red sauce spurted out onto fries, burgers or whatever else was sitting on the dinner plate.

 But in the late 1980s, the giant food company made the decision to monumentally switch up its packaging design.
 The motivation behind this change reveals a lot about the importance of user research and, particularly, observational user research.

-The ketchup bottle story is a design lesson we cover on the UX Foundation course – it’s a real life example that vividly illustrates that design decisions should always be based on user research.
+The ketchup bottle story is a design lesson we cover in our Professional Diploma in UX Design – it’s a real life example that proves that design decisions should always be based on user research.
 It also provides other key UX design insights, more of which later.

 But first…let’s go back to the very beginnings of the Heinz ketchup bottle.

 Heinz introduced tomato ketchup to its product range in 1876.
 It was one of the earliest offerings from the company but its very first product, trivia fans, was horseradish made by Henry J Heinz’s mother Anna.
 The ketchup packaging stayed virtually the same for more than a century, apart from small refinements in the glass bottle design.